MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

   * Exclusions are typically based on individual files or folders (using folder paths or the full path of the file to be excluded).
   * Exclusion paths can use environment variables and wildcards.
 See [Use wildcards in the file name and folder path or extension exclusion lists](configure-extension-file-exclusions-microsoft-defender-antivirus.md#use-wildcards-in-the-file-name-and-folder-path-or-extension-exclusion-lists)
-  * When deployed through Group Policy or PowerShell, exclusions apply to all ASR rules.
-Using Intune, it is possible to configure an exclusion for a specific ASR rule.
-See [Configure ASR rules per-rule exclusions](attack-surface-reduction-rules-deployment-test.md#configure-asr-per-rule-exclusions)
+  * When deployed through Group Policy or PowerShell, exclusions apply to all attack surface reduction rules.
+Using Intune, it is possible to configure an exclusion for a specific attack surface reduction rule.
+See [Configure attack surface reduction rules per-rule exclusions](attack-surface-reduction-rules-deployment-test.md#configure-asr-per-rule-exclusions)
   * Exclusions can be added based on certificate and file hashes, by allowing specified Defender for Endpoint file and certificate indicators.
 See [Manage indicators](manage-indicators.md).

 ## Policy Conflict